dpmerrell/pynbs-singularity/README.md

 A singularity container recipe for the [PyNBS](https://github.com/idekerlab/pyNBS) method.

+## How to get the container

+You can get the pre-built container from [singularity-hub](https://singularity-hub.org/collections/5334) via `singularity pull`:

+`$ singularity pull pynbs.simg shub://dpmerrell/pynbs-singularity:latest`

 ## Usage

 The container's `runscript` exposes a subset of [pyNBS's command line interface](https://github.com/idekerlab/pyNBS/wiki/pyNBS-Command-Line-Manual).